WilliXL/user_modeling_memory/README.md

 ### Research Questions
 __1. When to collect user data__
   - Personality recognition, especially in the five major categories are best collected during the first interaction.
 Especially when there is anxiety and stress [2,3].
-2. What to collect
+__2. What to collect__

 ## Logistics
+- Individual meeting with Michael on Wednesdays at 4:15PM
-Group meeting on Wednesdays at 5PM.
+- Group meeting on Wednesdays at 5PM.

 ## General To-Do List for User Modeling and Memory